Real-World Applications

 Social Risk Screening: NLP extracts social needs (food insecurity, housing instability, transportation barriers) from clinical notes and connects patients to community resources.

-TowerScout, developed in collaboration with UC Berkeley, uses computer vision to automatically detect cooling towers from satellite imagery—accelerating CDC's response to Legionnaires' disease outbreaks by identifying potential contamination sources faster than manual surveys.[7]
+TowerScout, developed in collaboration with UC Berkeley, uses computer vision to detect cooling towers from satellite imagery and support Legionnaires' disease investigations.[7]

 CDC's FluSight initiative leverages AI and ML to predict influenza activity, combining historical flu data with social media trends.
 These forecasts inform resource allocation and public health messaging during flu season.[8]